mkingsnorth/nebula_generator_docs/docs/tips/faq.rst

 Increasing samples
 =============================

-You can also increase the volumetric samples and volumetric shadow samples settings if you wish to have greater thickness and contrast at the expense of performance.
+You can also increase the render samples, volumetric samples and volumetric shadow samples settings if you wish to have greater thickness and contrast at the expense of performance.
+Increasing the render samples will decrease any speckles in the clouds, especially around light sources.

 .. figure:: ../_static/samples_64_example.png
     :width: 100%